Apply for an AIP Course

 - Make a plan regarding how you will connect over the course of the quarter, including how often.

-Faculty who have questions about the AIP Faculty Advisor role can consult our Faculty Advisor web page, and/or reach out to AIP team.
+Faculty who have questions about the AIP Faculty Advisor role can consult our Faculty Advisor web page, and/or reach out to the AIP team.

-3. Submit an Enrollment Request
+3. Submit a Booking/Enrollment Request

 Application Support